Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 Secluded Corniglia

 We hoped to visit all five of Cinque Terre’s towns during our stay.
-But we quickly discover that the middle village of Corniglia will be a bit of a challenge.
+But we quickly discover that the middle village of Corniglia can be a bit of a challenge.

 Considered the “quiet village,” it’s the only Cinque Terre village with no direct sea access, so the ferries don’t stop there.